bwosh/ODRND/README.md

 # Object Detection Research & Development

-This open-source repository is a space for Object Detecton Research with ARM-based devices performance in mind (as well as supporting solutions as Edge TPU / VideoCore IV / NNAPI).
+This open-source repository is a space for Object Detecton Research with ARM-based devices performance in mind (as well as supporting solutions as Edge TPU / CUDA / VideoCore IV / NNAPI).

 ![object detection sample](./assets/sample_bbox.jpg)